victorgomes/umascan/README.md

 ## Description

-The umascan utility is a instrumentation tool based on kvm, which scans a list of pointers (from a file or from a list of dtrace probes) in the UMA's allocated memory.
+The umascan utility is an instrumentation tool based on kvm, which scans a list of pointers (from a file or from a list of dtrace probes) in the UMA's allocated memory.
 It can be used with the live kernel or with a core file.
 It displays the zone name where the pointer is located, the total count of references (by